Tyranny of the majority: Origin of the term

 The origin of the term "tyranny of the majority" is commonly attributed to Alexis de Tocqueville, who used it in his book Democracy in America.
-It appears in Part 2 of the book in the title of Chapter 8, "What Moderates the Tyranny of the Majority in the United States' Absence of Administrative Centralization" (De ce qui tempère aux États-Unis la tyrannie de la majorité) and in the previous chapter in the names of sections such as "The Tyranny of the Majority" and "Effects of the Tyranny of the Majority on American National Character; the Courtier Spirit in the United States".
+It appears in Part 2 [in the Phillips Bradley edition: Volume 1] of the book in the title of Chapter 8 [ibid.: Chapter 16] "What Moderates [ibid.: Causes Which Mitigate] the Tyranny of the Majority in the United States' Absence of Administrative Centralization" (De ce qui tempère aux États-Unis la tyrannie de la majorité) and in the previous chapter in the names of sections such as "The Tyranny of the Majority" and "Effects of the Tyranny of the Majority on American National Character; the Courtier Spirit in the United States".

 While the specific phrase "tyranny of the majority" is frequently attributed to various Founding Fathers of the United States, only John Adams is known to have used it, arguing against government by a single unicameral elected body.
 Writing in defense of the Constitution in March 1788, Adams referred to "a single sovereign assembly, each member…only accountable to his constituents; and the majority of members who have been of one party" as a "tyranny of the majority", attempting to highlight the need instead for "a mixed government, consisting of three branches".
-Constitutional author James Madison presented a similar idea in Federalist 10, citing the destabilizing effect of "the superior force of an interested and overbearing majority" on a government, though the essay as a whole focuses on the Constitution's efforts to mitigate factionalism generally.
+Constitutional author James Madison presented a similar idea in Federalist 10, citing the destabilizing effect of "the superior force of an interested and overbearing majority" on a republic, though the essay as a whole focuses on how the large size of a polity can mitigate the danger of factions in general.

 Later users include Edmund Burke, who wrote in a 1790 letter that "The tyranny of a multitude is a multiplied tyranny."
 It was further popularised by John Stuart Mill, influenced by Tocqueville, in On Liberty (1859).
 Friedrich Nietzsche used the phrase in the first sequel to Human, All Too Human (1879).
 Ayn Rand wrote that individual rights are not subject to a public vote, and that the political function of rights is precisely to protect minorities from oppression by majorities and "the smallest minority on earth is the individual".
 In Herbert Marcuse's 1965 essay Repressive Tolerance, he said "tolerance is extended to policies, conditions, and modes of behavior which should not be tolerated because they are impeding, if not destroying, the chances of creating an existence without fear and misery" and that "this sort of tolerance strengthens the tyranny of the majority against which authentic liberals protested".
 In 1994, legal scholar Lani Guinier used the phrase as the title for a collection of law review articles.